Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 There’s a big difference between fixing what’s broken and rewriting what works fine on its own.

-On one path, Neuralink could change medicine forever.
-A paralyzed person typing with thought alone.
-Someone with ALS finding their voice again.
-A patient with Parkinson’s controlling their body, not the other way around.
+On the one hand, Neuralink could change medicine forever, and I’m not trying to downplay that at all.
+A paralyzed person typing with thought alone or someone with ALS finding their voice again is a damn miracle.
+A patient with Parkinson’s controlling their body, not the other way around is what all of the researchers in the world are trying to do.
 These are the stories that make people lean in with hope.

 Where AI and Neuralink Collide